dandi/handbook/docs/10_using_dandi.md

           Access Credentials"](#storing-access-credentials) below.

 1. Data upload/management workflow
-    1. Register a dandiset to generate an identifier.
+    1. Register a Dandiset to generate an identifier.
 You will be asked to enter basic metadata, a name (title) and description (abstract) for your dataset.
       Click `NEW DANDISET` in the Web application (top right corner) after logging in.
       After you provide name and description, the dataset identifer will be created,